 1. Discover Amsterdam’s many and varied museums

 The Netherlands has the highest concentration of museums in the world.
 The grandest, the Rijksmuseum, houses the country’s most famous works, especially – but not exclusively – by the Dutch Masters of the Golden Age.
-It reopened in 2013 after a 10-year restoration and the result is magnificent with a light-filled atrium and Asian Pavilion.
+It underwent a 10-year restoration and the result is magnificent with a light-filled atrium and Asian Pavilion.
 As the top museum of the Netherlands, its vast collection focuses on 800 years of Dutch art and history from the Middle Ages onwards and on major aspects of art from the rest of Europe and Asia.
 The best-known painting in the Rijksmuseum is Rembrandt’s largest and most famous canvas known as The Night Watch (1642).
 There’s more to the Rijksmuseum than paintings: you can also see sculptures, glass, Delftware, furniture, clothing and archaeological artefacts among the 8,000 objects on display.

 2. Buy tulips in Amsterdam